Dievesa/ize-compose/README.md

 > [!WARNING]
-> **Temporary notice:** The current release is undergoing fixes due to an update issue.
+> **Temporary notice:** The current release is undergoing fixes due to an update and several early catched issue.
 > Please do not install or update the firmware until a corrected release is posted.